COLLAS CRILL COMPLAINTS PROCEDURE

 7.3.3if your complaint has been found to be justified, proposals for resolving it.

-7.4During the Course of the investigation, the Respective Senior Partner may need to disclose the fact of your complaint, and the details of it to:
+7.4During the Course of the investigation, the respective Managing Partner may need to disclose the fact of your complaint, and the details of it to:

 7.4.1the person or persons about whom you have complained;